 Failure of normal tissue regulatory mechanisms occurs with age, culminating in chronic and degenerative diseases of ageing.
 York has major research strengths in the underpinning cellular mechanisms involving stem cells, commitment and differentiation - the processes by which cells specialise to form and maintain functional, healthy tissues.

 Fundamental mechanisms of healthy ageing and chronic diseases are supported using experimental stem and cell type-specific systems.
 With strength from different model organisms (yeast, xenopus, drosophila, zebra fish, mice) combined with human cell/tissue systems.

-These experimental systems provide a basis for studying nuclear organisation (Coverley), genomes (Mason, Noy), chromatin regulation (Holding), ion channels (Brackenbury), subcellular compartmentalisation and trafficking (Bryant, MacDonald) and cell signalling (Evans) in health and disease.
+These experimental systems provide a basis for studying development (Pownall), leukodystrophies (Hamilton), nuclear organisation (Coverley), genomes (Mason, Noy), chromatin regulation (Holding), ion channels (Brackenbury), subcellular compartmentalisation and trafficking (Bryant, MacDonald) and cell signalling (Evans) in health and disease.

 Research at York looks at glycan biosynthesis and degradation in health and disease.
 Specifically viral invasion, cancer and imaging/treatment of lysosomal storage diseases (Davies), tumour metastasis, bacterial recognition and the immunological response (Fascione) and muscular dystrophies (Willems).

-There is a focus is on deciphering and in vivo perturbation of the roles that carbohydrates play in the aetiology of disease.
-With an overarching goal to develop chemical biology tools, which can be applied in innovative new 'chemical glycomedicine' approaches, for the prevention and treatment of disease.
+There is focus on deciphering and in vivo perturbation of the roles that carbohydrates play in the aetiology of disease.
+To develop chemical biology tools, which can be applied in innovative new 'chemical glycomedicine' approaches for the prevention and treatment of disease.
 To translate novel chemistry into living systems, from where the complex roles of carbohydrates can be probed further at a dynamic cellular level (Fascione, Willems).